-It's mandatory for us to post to FB while on-air; I wanted to do something different, so I decided to start doing video to catch those who may not be listening.
+It's mandatory for us to post to FB while on air and I wanted to do something different, so I decided to start doing video to catch those who may not be listening.
 They can see me as I tell them what's coming up and it really does have them tune in.
 Plus, I love recording myself; it gives people a glimpse into what I do.
-I have always been able to multitask, that is one of my strongest points.
+I have always been able to multi-task; that is one of my strongest points.
 Once I get the formula down it becomes routine.

 Is there anything else you would like to address?

 Yes!
 This road wasn't easy, I worked hard and I still do.
 I slept on radio station floors, went without a lot of stuff, and raised two kids on $7,000 for the first six years of radio.
 I had a great mom who helped and felt my passion for this.
 My sons are grown now and they understand that things you want in life are not easy.
 If you are really passionate about what you do, don't give up.
 When you do, a part of you dies.
 Follow your dream.
 I still have a way to go but at least I can look back right now and smile because I made it past those hurdles.